Comparing Katapult (KPLT) & Its Competitors

 |2.51

-Katapult currently has a consensus target price of $6.50, suggesting a potential upside of 181.39%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 21.81%.
+Katapult presently has a consensus target price of $6.50, indicating a potential upside of 166.39%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 23.76%.
 Given Katapult’s higher possible upside, equities research analysts plainly believe Katapult is more favorable than its competitors.

 Profitability